FridahWatetuMuthoni/Big-O-Notation/Number_of_Iterations.md

    Therefore, the largest integer value of k that satisfies the inequality is: k = ceil((-1 + sqrt(1 + 8n)) / 2).

 12. Finally, the time complexity of the given function is O(ceil((-1 + sqrt(1 + 8n)) / 2)), or simply O(sqrt(n)), as we can ignore the ceiling function and constant factors in asymptotic analysis.

-I hope this explanation clarifies the process of solving the inequality step by step!